 An emoji game in Allo wouldn't work on the Assistant on Pixel because Pixel is voice-only, while Allo gives you the opportunity to type emoji responses.
 It's still very early days and by no means is the Assistant perfect on day 1, but our goal is to provide the more relevant result for your question.

-Think of it this way: The Pixel has a Google search widget on the home screen that you can type queries into, so there's no need for its Assistant to accept text input.
+Think of it this way: The Pixel and other Android phones being updated right now have a Google search widget on the home screen that you can type queries into, so there's no need for its Assistant to accept text input.
 However, with Allo, the whole point of the app is texting, so the Assistant only exists in a text-based form, which gives it a different set of strengths on this platform.

 - Verdict: Use Allo's Assistant if you don't like talking to your phone.
 As it stands, Allo is the only platform where you can actually type to Google Assistant.

-To summarize what we've learned so far, you talk to the Pixel's Assistant, and write to Allo's Assistant, which gives you a slightly different experience on the two different platforms.
-But what about the Assistant that's baked into the new Google Home smart speaker?
+To summarize what we've learned so far, you talk to the main Google Assistant, and write to Allo's Assistant, which gives you a slightly different experience on the two different platforms.
+But what about the Assistant that's baked into the Google Home smart speaker?

-Much like the Pixel's Assistant, this one can only be spoken to because there's no keyboard.
+Much like the main Google Assistant, this one can only be spoken to because there's no keyboard.
 But there's another hardware limitation that leads to a few more minor discrepancies—the Google Home doesn't have a display.